cloudops/cloudmc-standard-kb/en/object-storage-service/use-s3-api-for-object-storage.md

 You will also need to install the plugin awscli-plugin-endpoint.
 You can find information about this and how to install it here: [https://github.com/wbingli/awscli-plugin-endpoint#installation](https://github.com/wbingli/awscli-plugin-endpoint#installation).

-### Configuring the CLI to use cloud.ca Object Storage
+### Configuring the CLI to use Hypertec Cloud Object Storage

 #### Retrieve your secret key and access key
 Follow the instructions on this page to get your AWS S3 credentials: [How to obtain Object Storage API credentials?](how-to-obtain-object-storage-api-credentials.md) Use the section **Credentials for the S3-compatible API**.

 #### Configure the AWS CLI

-You will have to set your profile to use the cloud.ca credentials and to use the cloud.ca object storage URL.
+You will have to set your profile to use the Hypertec Cloud credentials and to use the Hypertec Cloud object storage URL.
 After the AWS CLI and the plugin endpoint are properly installed, configure the endpoint:

 ```
 aws configure set s3.endpoint_url https://objects.cloud.ca